Celtics sign 40-year-old Joe Johnson to 10-day contract

 Associated Press

-BOSTON (AP) — Joe Johnson knew there was always a chance he could get back into the NBA, especially with the recent increase of COVID-19 cases.

-It happened Wednesday when the The Boston Celtics signed the 40-year-old Johnson to a 10-day contract before their 111-101 victory over thee Cleveland Cavaliers.
+The Boston Celtics signed the 40-year-old Johnson to a 10-day contract Wednesday before their 111-101 victory over thee Cleveland Cavaliers.

 The crowd chanted “We Want Joe!
 “We Want Joe!”” and broke into a loud cheer when he got off the bench and came into the game.
 He got a huge ovation when he hit a fallaway jumper in the final minute.